MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 ### Game Cycling Mode Switch (SW2)

-SW2, split into two separate switches SW2A (top half) and SW2B (bottom half), controls how you change games on the cartridge.
+SW2, split into two separate switches SW2A (top half) and SW2B (bottom half), controls how you change games/save data on the cartridge.
 The following table describes the different settings:

 | Mode | SW2A (Bottom) | SW2B (Top) | Game change with reset? | Game change with button press? | Does the button reset? |
 | ---- | ---------- | ------------- | ----------------------- | ------------------------------ | ---------------------- |